cs3110/textbook/ads/implementing_callbacks.md

 `output_resolver`.
 That promise is what `bind` returns.
-Before returning it, we use a helper function `handler_of_callback` (described below) to transform the callback into a handler, and enqueue that handler on the promise so that it will be run when the promised later becomes resolved or rejected:
+Before returning it, we use a helper function `handler_of_callback` (described below) to transform the callback into a handler, and enqueue that handler on the promise.
+That ensures the handler will be run when the promise later becomes resolved or rejected:
 ```
     | Pending ->
       let output_promise, output_resolver = make () in